Skip to main content

 List<Document> documents = FileSystemDocumentLoader.loadDocumentsRecursively("/home/langchain4j", new TextDocumentParser());

 You can also load documents without explicitly specifying a DocumentParser.
 In this case, a default DocumentParser will be used.
-The default one is loaded through SPI (e.g. from langchain4j-document-parser-apache-tika or langchain4j-easy-rag).
+The default one is loaded through SPI (e.g. from langchain4j-document-parser-apache-tika or langchain4j-easy-rag, if one of them is imported).
 If no DocumentParsers are found through SPI, a TextDocumentParser is used as a fallback.

 Document Transformer